bingcheng1998/VE281/Programming-Assignment/Programming-Assignment-2/report/report 2.md

 From **Figure 1**, all these line looks similar, so it's meaning less.
 So we make *log* at both *x* and *y* axis.
 As **Figure 2** shows,  we can find that both Random Selection and Deterministic Selection Algorithm have the runtime $O(n)$, and they are parallel when the size of the numbers is larger than $10^4$.

-So What happend when  the size of the numbers is smaller than $10^3$? it seems that these two lines are connected to each other.
-Let's see the `Small data analysis`.

 ![Figure 1](resources/[selection] time vs size in large period without log.svg)

+As Figure 2 shows below, Rselection is not stable because the line of it is not as straight as Dselection.
+Moreover, Rselection is faster than Dselection.

 ![Figure 2](resources/[selection] time vs size in large period.svg)

+So What happend when  the size of the numbers is smaller than $10^3$? it seems that these two lines are connected to each other.
+Let's see the `Small data analys is`.

 ### Small data analysis